BadNurseMain/WendLang/README.md

 ## Prerequisites
 ```
   - GCC (To Build Project).
-  - NASM (To assemble result of Compilation).
+  - NASM (To Assemble Result of Compilation).
 ```

 ## How to use